sirbrillig/phpcs-changed/README.md

 The `--arc-lint` option can be used when the phpcs-changed is run via arcanist, as it skips some checks, which are performed by arcanist itself.
 It leads to better performance when used with arcanist.
 (Equivalent to `--no-verify-git-file --always-exit-zero`.)

+The `--debug` option will show every step taken by the script.

 ## PHP Library

 🐘🐘🐘